T00few2/bot/APPROVAL_SYSTEM_GUIDE.md

-# Role Approval System Guide
+# Team Captain Approval System Guide

 ## Overview

-The Role Approval System extends your existing role service to support approval workflows for certain roles.
-When users click on roles that require approval, the bot will send a message to a designated approval channel where admins can approve or deny the request by reacting with ✅.
+The Team Captain Approval System extends your Discord role service to support team-based approval workflows, perfect for Zwift racing communities.
+When riders click on team roles that require approval, the bot will send a join request to a designated approval channel where team captains (or admins) can approve new team members by reacting with ✅.

 ## Features

+### 🏁 Perfect for Zwift Racing Teams
+- **Team-Specific Captains**: Each team role can have its own designated captain
+- **Rider Join Requests**: Themed for cycling/racing communities
+- **Flexible Approval**: Team captains OR admins can approve requests
+- **Visual Team Indicators**: 🔐 icon shows team roles requiring captain approval

+### 🔧 Technical Features
 - **Selective Approval**: Only specific roles require approval, others work instantly
-- **Visual Indicators**: Roles requiring approval show a 🔐 icon in panels
+- **Smart Mentions**: Team captains get mentioned for their specific teams
-- **Approval Channel**: Dedicated channel for approval requests
+- **Approval Channel**: Dedicated channel for join requests
-- **Admin Control**: Only admins and users with "Manage Roles" permission can approve
 - **Automatic Processing**: Approved roles are automatically assigned
-- **Request Tracking**: All approval requests are stored in Firebase
+- **Request Tracking**: All approval requests stored in Firebase
 - **Status Updates**: Approval messages update to show approval status

 ## Setup Instructions